boschrexroth/ctrlx-automation-sdk/doc/debug.md

 From the build environment ctrlX CORE devices are connected via TCP/IP.
 Assuming we are using a (QEMU) virtual machine as build environment the different kind of ctrlX CORE devices are reachable over these IP addresses:

-1. ctrlX CORE virtual with port forwarding: 10.0.2.2
+1. ctrlX CORE<sup>virtual</sup> with port forwarding: 10.0.2.2
-2. ctrlX CORE virtual with network adapter: 192.168.1.1
+2. ctrlX CORE<sup>virtual</sup> with network adapter: 192.168.1.1
 3. ctrlX CORE: real IP address

-To point 1.: From the point of view of the virtual machine this is the IP address of the host computer.
-The ctrlX CORE virtual has no own IP address.
+To point 1.:
+From the point of view of the virtual machine this is the IP address of the host computer.
+The ctrlX CORE<sup>virtual</sup> has no own IP address.
 The connections to the control are realized via port forwarding.

 ### Set up SSH Public Key Authentication